Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

+Trips in SUMO can be modeled starting from Origin/Destination (OD) matrices.
+The content of an OD matrix is the number of vehicles that flow from an origin to a destination during a specific time horizon.

 The command \verb+od2trips+\footnote{\href {https://sumo.dlr.de/docs/od2trips.html}{https://sumo.dlr.de/docs/od2trips.html}} imports OD matrices and splits them into individual vehicle trips.
-This imports the traffic demand, as a list of origin, destination, and number of vehicles, into an XML output file made of trips; each trip is defined by an id with starting and ending time (included inside the given time-lapse).
-This command must be run once for each transport mode and for each modeled time horizon.
-The output is an XML file for the input transport mode and time horizon.
-The TAZs file is also required as input for this operation.
+In the output file, each trip is defined by an id with starting and ending time (included inside the given time-lapse), and the origin and destination edges in the road network.
+If different transportation modes are considered, then \verb+od2trips+ must be used for each transportation mode and for each modeled time horizon.

-The following command allows obtaining the trips from file ``OD\_matrix.od'':
+The following command produces a trip file for SUMO starting from an OD demand definition in file ``\texttt{OD\_matrix.od}'':

 An OD matrix is typically in O-format, that lists each origin and each destination together with the amount of vehicles flowing from origin to destination.
 Following, we show an example of OD matrix in O-format.